How is Opal Formed?

 How Opal is Formed

-Australian Opal is formed from a chemical reaction of silicon dioxide and water.
-As water runs down through the earth, it picks up silica from sandstone, and carries this silica-rich solution into cracks and voids, caused by natural faults or decomposing fossils.
+Australian Opal forms through a chemical reaction involving silicon dioxide and water.
+As water runs down through the Earth, it picks up silica from sandstone and carries this silica-rich solution into cracks and voids caused by natural faults or decomposing fossils.
 As the water evaporates, it leaves behind a silica deposit.
-These deposits have formed a shiny rock appearance with different colours and patterns that people refer to as Opals.
-They are found in ironstone rocks, sandstone rocks and sometimes in fossils of pre-historic animals such as dinosaurs, bugs, wood (tree roots ect) and even in shells.
+These deposits have formed a shiny rock appearance with different colors and patterns that people refer to as Opals.
+They are found in ironstone rocks, sandstone rocks, and sometimes in fossils of pre-historic animals such as dinosaurs, bugs, wood (tree roots, etc.), and even in shells.
 It takes about 5 to 6 million years to make a 1 cm opal to mature.
 Opals were formed in Australia from a giant inland lake that once covered what is now the Australian desert.

-There are many stories in different Aboriginal tribes around Australia of how opals are formed.
-Some believe they came from a giant rainbow serpent who spread water through-out Australia to form the opals in the Earth.
-Other tribes believe a giant rainbow hit the Earth in the beginning of time, and formed the opals as a gift to the men of Australia.
+Many stories exist about how opals are formed in different Aboriginal tribes around Australia.
+Some believe they came from a giant rainbow serpent who spread water throughout Australia to form the opals on Earth.
+Other tribes believe a giant rainbow hit the Earth in the beginning of time and formed the opals as a gift to the men of Australia.
 There are many different stories from the Aboriginal people, and one could spend a lifetime discovering them.

-There are two different categories of opals; Precious Opal and Potch or Common Opal.
-Precious Opal is the sort after colours and patterns that you can see in Opals.
+There are two different categories of opals: Precious Opal and Potch or Common Opal.
+Precious Opal is the sort after colors and patterns that you can see in Opals.
 These make up about 15% of all opals discovered in Australia.
-The other 85% of opal discovered is Potch or Common Opal.
-This is colourless stone and is often either discarded or used as backings in doublets or triplets making, or kept as a backing when the opals are cut by the opal cutters and polishers.
+The other 85% of Opal discovered is Potch or Common Opal.
+Opal cutters and polishers often discard this colorless stone or use it as backings in doublets or triplets, maintaining it later when cutting the opals.

 Share: